Analysis of Stable Matchings in R

 stabit: Implements a Bayes estimator that corrects for sample selection in matching markets when the selection process is a one-sided matching game (i.e. group formation).

-and five algorithms that can be used to simulate matching data:
+and six algorithms that can be used to simulate matching data:

 hri: Constraint model for the hospital/residents problem.
 Finds all stable matchings in two-sided matching markets.
 Implemented for both the stable marriage problem (one-to-one matching) and the hospital/residents problem, also known as college admissions problem (many-to-one matching).